l4zz3rj0d/.github/profile/README.md

 -  AI & Automation
 -  Hardware & Engineering

-> Think ProjectDiscovery — but we're building it from Coimbatore.
+> We build What We Think

 ---